tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

 Okay now it is time to find the number of unique organisms.
 For this we will make use of a data structure called ``set``.
 In Python sets are used to compare collections of unique elements.
 This means that sets are ideally suited for operations that you may associate with Venn diagrams.
-For example answering questions which items are members form the intersection of two sets.

-However, in this instance we simply use the ``set`` to ensure that we only get one unique representative of each organism.
+However, in this instance we simply use the ``set`` data structure to ensure that we only get one unique representative of each organism.
 In other words even if one calls the :func:`set.add` function several times with the same item the item will only occur once in the set.

     >>> organisms = set()
     >>> for line in fasta_desc_lines: